The Quijote simulations: Applications

 \subsection{Forward modeling \& simulation emulators}

-The relatively high-resolution and large parameter space of the \textsc{Quijote} simulation suites enable us to build more accurate machine learning models of the structure formation. \cite{He_19} showed that the highly nonlinear structure formation process, simulated with particle-mesh (PM) gravity solver~\citep{FastPM} with fixed cosmological parameters, can be emulated with convolutional neural networks (CNNs).
+The relatively high-resolution\footnote{This statement applies in comparison with the simulations used in \cite{He_19}.} and large parameter space of the \textsc{Quijote} simulation suites enable us to build more accurate machine learning models of the structure formation. \cite{He_19} showed that the highly nonlinear structure formation process, simulated with particle-mesh (PM) gravity solver~\citep{FastPM} with fixed cosmological parameters, can be emulated with convolutional neural networks (CNNs).
 The CNN model is trained to predict the simulation outputs given their initial conditions (linearly extrapolated to the target redshift).
 Its accuracy is comparable to that of the training simulations and much more than that of 2LPT commonly used to generate galaxy mocks \citep[e.g.][]{PTHALOS}, while at a much lower computation cost.
 The gain in both accuracy and efficiency proves machine learning a promising forward model of the Universe.

 The \textsc{Quijote} suite are full $N$-body simulations that resolve gravity to smaller scales than a PM solver.
 This enables training more accurate CNN models deeper into the nonlinear regime.
 Fig.~\ref{fig:ZA2Nbody} presents such an example that the machine learning model from \cite{He_19} can make accurate predictions once trained with the Quijote data.